 For even-toed ungulates, the following mean values (number of animals per 100 ha) are given: Impala 13, Kudu 2, Warthog 1, Deuker 2 and Ibex 1 to 2 (Reedbuck rare).

 The former owner of Nylsvley stated that for the last 40 years he only allowed the area to be grazed between January and April because of losses caused by the poisonous species Dichopetalum cymosum, a geophyte close to the Euphorbiaceae.
-The cattle biomass in the four months was about , but overgrazing became noticeable in 1975, so that the cattle population was reduced to half in the next few years.
+The cattle biomass in the four months was about 150 kg⋅ ha-1 but overgrazing became noticeable in 1975, so that the cattle population was reduced to half in the next few years.

 The number of invertebrates is so large that only certain groups of arthropods important for the ecosystem are given: Wood-eating coleopterans, lepidopterans, social insects, root-eaters and spiders.

-The zoomass of invertebrates as dry mass was on the woody plants in the average of (minimum in August , maximum in March ).
+The zoomass of invertebrates as dry mass was on the woody plants in the average of 135g⋅ha-1 (minimum in August 60 g⋅ha-1, maximum in March 300 g⋅ha-1……………… -1 make high index !!! ).
 The dry mass of insects in the grass layer is greater.

 Sporadically, caterpillar masses (Spodoptera exempla) or beetle larvae (Astylus atromaculatus) occurred on the grass species Cenchrus ciliaris.
 Dung is removed by dung beetles (Coprinae, Aphodiinae) 77% of the time in one day during the warm season by burying it directly under the deposition site, while pill bugs (Pachilomera spp.) spread it over a larger area.
 These coprophages are already leading on to the next group.